Why are buildings listed?

 Preserving areas of special interest

-The final way a building may be considered for listed status is if it is an important example of a particular building type or technique.
-This may be a building “displaying technological innovation or virtuosity” or has significant plan forms.
+A building may also achieve listed status if it serves as an important example of a specific building type or technique, such as structures that showcase technological innovation or virtuosity, or those with significant plan forms.

-The Circus in Bath created by John Wood in 1754 is an exemplary innovative design, with multiple terraced buildings curved tightly around the centre focal point, a collection of old plane trees.
-The Circus is a Grade I listed building and took 14 years to complete.
+John Wood created The Circus in Bath in 1754 as an exemplary innovative design, featuring multiple terraced buildings tightly curved around a central focal point of old plane trees.
+This Grade I listed building, which took 14 years to complete, stands as a testament to architectural innovation.

 Can a listed property be removed from the list?